Bhorda/BFRBAnticipationDataset/README.md

 Please cite our paper if you use data/code from this project:

-> [1]  Benjamin Searle, Dimitris Spathis, Marios Constantinides, Daniele Quercia, Cecilia Mascolo. ["Anticipatory Detection of Compulsive Body-focused Repetitive Behaviors with Wearables."](https://mobilehci.acm.org/2021) In Proceedings of ACM International Conference on Mobile Human-Computer Interaction (MobileHCI). (to appear)
+> [1]  Benjamin Searle, Dimitris Spathis, Marios Constantinides, Daniele Quercia, Cecilia Mascolo.
+2021. ["Anticipatory Detection of Compulsive Body-focused Repetitive Behaviors with Wearables."](https://mobilehci.acm.org/2021) In Proceedings of ACM International Conference on Mobile Human-Computer Interaction (MobileHCI 2021). (to appear)

 ## License